mouleshm1710/AWS-sparkify-ETL-project/README.md

 ### ETL Pipeline
 The ETL (Extract, Transform, Load) pipeline is designed to automate the process of loading data from S3 into the Redshift database, ensuring that the data is consistently updated and structured for analysis.
 The key components of the ETL process are:

-Extract: Data is extracted from S3, where raw event and song datasets are stored in JSON format.
+**Extract**: Data is extracted from S3, where raw event and song datasets are stored in JSON format.

-Transform: Data is transformed to fit the schema of the staging tables in Redshift, ensuring compatibility with the dimension and fact tables.
+**Transform**: Data is transformed to fit the schema of the staging tables in Redshift, ensuring compatibility with the dimension and fact tables.
 This includes data cleansing, deduplication, and type conversions as necessary.

-Load:
+**Load**:
 Load the transformed data into staging tables, followed by the population of the fact and dimension tables.

 Note: The songplays table is populated using a combination of data from the event and song datasets, ensuring a comprehensive view of user interactions.